Skip to main content

 Solution

-NORC is using mixed-method evaluation and data linkage techniques to understand the experience and impact of obstetric CRNAs in rural and underserved areas.
+NORC used mixed-method evaluation and data linkage techniques to understand the experience and impact of obstetric CRNAs in rural and underserved areas.

-Through this project, NORC is conducting a provider survey of CRNAs using Voxco, which allows us to pre-populate hospital information and increases the reliability of hospital address data.
-NORC will then link CRNA responses to the survey, which will ask about the anesthesia model used at the hospital as well as experiences providing obstetric care to different types of patients.
-Linking survey data to the AHRQ SDOH database will allow us to describe the different communities being served by CRNAs in these hospitals, their demographic and risk profiles, and access to health care services.
+Through this project, NORC conducted a provider survey of CRNAs using Voxco, which allowed us to pre-populate hospital information and increase the reliability of hospital address data.
+NORC then linked CRNA responses to the survey, which asked about the anesthesia model used at the hospital as well as experiences providing obstetric care to different types of patients.
+Linking survey data to the AHRQ SDOH database allowed us to describe the different communities being served by CRNAs in these hospitals, their demographic and risk profiles, and access to health care services.

-NORC will also conduct a series of in-depth interviews to gather the stories of CRNAs working in rural and urban underserved areas and will explore the possibilities of linking T-MSIS claims data to the survey data to better understand how health outcomes are influenced by anesthesia models of care.
+NORC also conducted a series of in-depth interviews to gather the stories of CRNAs working in rural and urban underserved areas and explored the possibilities of linking T-MSIS claims data to the survey data to better understand how health outcomes are influenced by anesthesia models of care.

 Result